Sport Huanta

 Club Deportivo Cultural Sport Huanta (sometimes referred as Sport Huanta) is a Peruvian football club, playing in the city of Huanta, Ayacucho, Peru.

 History

 The Club Deportivo Cultural Sport Huanta was founded on February 17, 2012.

-In 2013 Copa Perú, the club classified to the Provincial Stage, but was eliminated when finished in third place.
+In 2013 Copa Perú, the club qualified to the Provincial Stage, but was eliminated when it finished in third place.

-In 2015 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Deportivo Municipal (Kimbiri) in the Quarterfinals.
+In 2015 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Deportivo Municipal (Kimbiri) in the Quarterfinals.

-In 2016 Copa Perú, the club classified to the National Stage, but was eliminated by José María Arguedas in the Repechage.
+In 2016 Copa Perú, the club qualified to the National Stage, but was eliminated by José María Arguedas in the Repechage.

-In 2017 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Los Audaces de Mayapo in the Semifinals.
+In 2017 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Los Audaces de Mayapo in the Semifinals.

-In 2018 Copa Perú, the club classified to the National Stage, but was eliminated by Santos in the Second Stage.
+In 2018 Copa Perú, the club qualified to the National Stage, but was eliminated by Santos in the Second Stage.

-In 2019 Copa Perú, the club classified to the National Stage, but was eliminated by Sport Chavelines in the Round of 16.
+In 2019 Copa Perú, the club qualified to the National Stage, but was eliminated by Sport Chavelines in the Round of 16.